jedwards137/oddsTicker/README.md

 ### Data Freshness

 We have multiple jobs running at different times to refresh our sports data.
-- Games: runs daily to save future game data to our database
+- Games: runs daily to add future game data to our database
-- Odds: runs daily to refresh existing odds data for games already in our database
+- Odds: runs daily to refresh existing odds data for games currently in our database
-- Scores: runs every minute whenever games are live
+- Scores: runs every minute to update scores when a game is live

 ### Odds